How to Install Flutter on Windows, macOS, and Linux (Step-by-Step Guide for API Developers)

 flutter doctor --android-licenses

-Step 5: Set up an editor
+Step 5: Set Up Your Editor

 Installing Flutter on macOS